storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

 ## Reordering Steps or Sections

+Sections, comments, and steps can be reordered by clicking on the up and down caret icons in the editor controls.

-Sections, comments, and steps can be reordered within their parent container by using keyboard shortcuts:
+Sections, comments, and steps can also be reordered within their parent container by using keyboard shortcuts:

 1. Reorder steps or sections by moving the active step or section up with `ctrl + alt + up` or `ctrl + pageup`
 1. Reorder steps or sections by moving the active step or section down with `ctrl + alt + down` or `ctrl + pagedown`